Badoeng Strait (CVE-116)

 Late in September, Badoeng Strait commenced a series of amphibious exercises out of San Diego.
 Lasting for the next 15 weeks, these operations included extensive training with Marine Corps helicopters, experimentation with helicopter-supported landings, and the development of vertical assault doctrine.
 On 14 January 1957, the escort carrier, worn out and structurally unsuited for the newer jet aircraft and larger assault helicopters, proceeded to Bremerton, Wash., to undergo deactivation and decommissioning.

 Badoeng Strait was decommissioned on 17 May 1957 and assigned to the Inactive Ship Facility, Pacific Reserve Fleet, at Bremerton.
 Although reclassified as an aircraft ferry and redesignated AKV-16 on 7 April 1959, the ship was never recommissioned.
-Her name was struck from the Naval Vessel Register on 1 December 1970, and she was sold to American Ship Dismantlers, Inc., Portland, Oreg., on 8 May 1972, for scrapping.
+Her name was stricken from the Naval Vessel Register on 1 December 1970, and she was sold to American Ship Dismantlers, Inc., Portland, Oreg., on 8 May 1972, for scrapping.

 Badoeng Strait received six battle stars for her service during the Korean conflict.